pythonph/pycon-organizer-manual/program.md

 - Speak in English so we can make our foreign guests feel welcome.
 - Follow the [Code of Conduct](http://ph.pycon.org/coc.html)
 - As closing, wish the attendees a safe trip home and we'll see them tomorrow (if day 1) or we'll see them again next year.

+## Responsibilities

+- Responsible for coming up with a theme.
+- Responsible for making a schedule.
+- Responsible for calling, choosing, and preparing for speakers.
+- Filipino hospitality for our foreign speakers
+- Accomodation for foreign speakers/guests
+- Merienda
+- Meeting foreign speakers/guests at the airport
+- Escort foreign speakers/guests to their hotel
+- Immigration letters